This tutorial covers the following aspects of CAD import:

 On the toolbar, click the down arrow next to and select 'Fit to window'.
 The screen should look like this:

 There are obvious holes in the blocks, which need to be repaired.
-At the same time, we want to make each block a separate object.
+Once these are fixed, we will want to make each block a separate object.

-The utility program FacetFix can be used to repair many common errors in geometry files and to split into closed volumes.
-To start FacetFix, click 'Run', 'Utilities', 'FacetFix'.
-The FacetFix GUI should appear:
+The Datmaker utility can be used to repair many common errors in geometry files and to split into closed volumes.
+To start Datmaker, click 'Settings', 'Datmaker operations'.

 The screen should now look like: